 Scoliosis Pain Management

 When back pain strikes, it makes it impossible to be as active as you would like.
-Most back pain sufferers must give up their fitness routines and daily activities that kept their spine strong and in shape.
-They also miss out on family vacations and other group activities, because they are in so much pain.
+Most back pain sufferers must give up their fitness routines and daily activities that keep their spine strong and in shape.
+They also miss out on family vacations and other group activities because they are in so much pain.
 Recent research has shown that chronic back pain causes a decrease in your “happy hormone,” serotonin.
 So if back pain has you feeling down, you’re not alone.
-And we can help you can fix that.
+And we can help you fix that.

 Causes of pain